-In order that applications and operating system shall not drive users insane thou shall:
+In order that applications and operating systems shall not drive users insane, thou shall:

 1. Allow immediate termination

 I hit the wrong button.
 I changed my mind.
 I didn’t know it would take this long.

 Either way, the operation needs a cancel button that causes immediate effect and quickly clean up what it can.

 If it was copying or uploading a file, delete what was done.
 For database operations, rollback the transaction.
 Formatting a disk leave it half formatted and un-format the first sector but do it FAST.